We ship to the United States, and your USD goes further here.

 DON’T: Include gift information on the invitation

 Gift giving is a huge gesture for people to wish you well at the beginning of a new part of your life.
 It’s hard to let friends and family know you’re all set for crockery.
-Don’t try putting it on the invitation.
+While it might seem easiest to include a link to your registry on the invitation, wedding invitation etiquette dictates that you avoid this.

 There a couple of ways of getting around cluttering your wedding invitation templates: include an additional closure card in your invitation suite, or you can always use word of mouth.